wetware/casm/specs/pex.md

    `S` is used to control priority given to the remote view entries over the records already known to a node.
 3. **Protect-and-Decay:** the oldest `P` items are moved into a separate buffer.
-Then, `D` items are selected at random and discarded from removed from the main buffer.
+Then, `D` items are selected at random and discarded from the main buffer.
    The `P` oldest that have been set aside are effectively protected from eviction.
    This a crucial step in deriving PeX's strong partition-resistance properties.
 4. **Evict** items from the merged list at random until the combined size of the main